kazurayam/SaveWebPageAsMHT/README.md

 Saving Web Page as MHTML in Katalon Studio
 =====

 This is a [Katalon Studio](https://www.katalon.com/) project for demonstration purpose.
-You can download the zip file from the [Releases](https://github.com/kazurayam/SaveWebPageAsMHT/releases) page, unzip and open it with your local Katalon Studio.

 This project was developed using Katalon Studio version 7.2.2 on Mac Catalina.